 This Chicken chow-mein noodles recipe is the easy breezy dinner option you were looking for!
 “Chow mein” is Mandarin for “stir fried noodles”.
 And they are pretty much a must in any Chinese/Asian restaurant you visit.
 There are a bunch of different noodle varieties that China has to offer, but this one by far, is the most commonly eaten, widely known and unanimously loved among the masses. (or is it just our family?)

 The best thing about Chow mein is its flexibility.
 There are no hard and fast rules here.
 Be as adventurous as you want with this recipe and make any substitution with the veggies that you want.
+My family lovessss a good Asian cashew salad and chicken chow mein for dinner.

 Here is my rendition of this world famous Asian food.
 It hardly takes half an hour to whip up.
 Chicken chow mein noodles or any other chow mein for that matter, go so well when you are trying to create a multi-cultural dinner or a dinner-party menu, and they work just as well for school lunch boxes!